mrzool/bash-sensible/README.md

 #### Faster file system navigation

-Options that considerably speed up the ability to navigate through the file system:
+Options that considerably speed up the ability to navigate throughout the file system:

 - Prepend `cd` to directory names automatically, so you can change to a directory just by typing its name
 - Automatically correct spelling errors during tab-completion and in arguments supplied to `cd`